Track Rules & Safety

 - No oil or fluid leaks will be tolerated;

 - All vehicles must have front and rear functional tow hooks or straps present.
 Nissan 350Z, Mazda RX8, and BMW OEM screw-in tow hooks are not acceptable as they shear when pulled at an angle.
+Whichever method is used to attach your tow straps or hooks must not protrude more than 40mm.
 If towing hooks/straps are not mounted in an easily accessible, low position or are not present, cars will be recovered by whatever means necessary and Driftland cannot be held liable for any damage caused;

 - All vehicles must be maintained to a satisfactory standard;

 - The noise limit is 102 DB.
 Tested at static 2m from the car on 3/4 engine speed or throughout the day whilst driving including any pops/bangs from the exhaust or screamer pipes;

 - Cars must have at least 2 working rear brake lights;

 - Cars must start the day with both front and rear bumpers fitted;